the yamas and niyamas of travel

 Published: 28-10-2014 - Last Edited: 16-11-2022

 There is so much talk about taking yoga off our mats, but it’s easy to forget.
 So we get road rage on the way to a yoga class, hold our breath the minute something irritates us, or run around like crazy as soon as we finish our meditation practice.
 But how do we integrate yoga into our daily lives?
 One of the ways that works for me is through travel.
 And that’s when the fun starts, when we take yoga off our mats and use it to affect positive change in the ‘real world’.

-Yoga for Travellers is a how to guide for anyone wanting to practise yoga on the road, both on and off the mat.
+Yoga for Travelers is a how to guide for anyone wanting to practiCe yoga on the road, both on and off the mat.
 Jenny has been backpacking since 1997 and teaching yoga since 2006.
-She loves yoga and travelling and hopes to pass these passions on to others.
-For more information please visit the Yoga for Travellers facebook page.
+She loves yoga and traveling and hopes to pass these passions on to others.
+For more information please visit the Yoga for Travelers facebook page.

 Read next >> around the world in 80 days